CSJR Postgraduate Student Bursary

 Please see here for guidance on how to apply for a Research Degree (MPhil/PhD) and for an on-line application.

-You must apply for this scholarship via the on-line application form which will open on 23 January 2020.
+You must apply for this scholarship via the on-line application form.

 For scholarship enquiries: